HomeSite Map

 Songwriting History

-Richard Drapkin, writer of "Devil In His Heart," was a songwriter/ recording artist originating in the Detroit area.
-He worked in conjunction with one of many up-and-coming record labels coming out of that area, “Correc-tone Records.”
+Richard Drapkin, the writer of "Devil In His Heart," was a songwriter and recording artist that originated in the Detroit area.
+He worked in conjunction with one of various up-and-coming record labels coming out of that area, “Correc-tone Records.”
 His professional songwriting career spans from the time of “Devil In His Heart” (1962) through till the mid ‘70s.
 His songs were covered by R&B/Soul artists such as Eddie Kendricks (“That’s All Behind You”), The Spinners (“Together We Can Make Such Sweet Music”), Larry Santos (“Now That I Have Found You”), Spanky Wilson (“I Think I’m Gonna Cry”) and Barbara Lewis (“That’s The Way I Like It”).

 Richard Drapkin’s recording career has been under the alias Ricky Dee, recording “If That’s What Makes Her Glad” on Big Sound Records in 1965, among others.